Battle of Manzikert: Prelude

 The march across Asia Minor was long and difficult.
 Romanos brought a luxurious baggage train, which did not endear him to his troops.
 The local population also suffered plundering by his Frankish mercenaries, whom he was obliged to dismiss.
 The expedition rested at Sebasteia on the Halys River, reaching Theodosiopolis in June 1071.
 Some of his generals suggested continuing the march into the Seljuk territory and catching Alp Arslan before he was ready.
 Others, including Nicephorus Bryennius, suggested they wait and fortify their position.
 It was decided to continue the march.
 Then they moved to Khnus city.
 The Byzantine army, which was heading towards the Malazgirt Plain, chose the route of the Kocasu Stream flowing through Khnus as a route to meet its water needs, and the army manufactured the spears to be used in the war from the trees growing in Khnus and its surroundings.

 Thinking that Alp Arslan was either further away or not coming at all, Romanos marched towards Lake Van, expecting to retake Manzikert quickly and the nearby fortress of Khliat if possible.
 Alp Arslan was already in the area, however, with allies and cavalry from Aleppo and Mosul.
+He also was reinforced by the Marwanid emir, Nizam al-Din ibn Nasr al-Dawla, who sent a force of Kurdish fighters estimated at 10,000.
 Alp Arslan's scouts knew exactly where Romanos was, while Romanos was completely unaware of his opponent's movements.

 Having made peace with the Byzantines, the Seljuks intended to attack Egypt until Alp Arslan learned in Aleppo of the Byzantine advance.
 He returned north and met the Byzantines north of Lake Van.

 Romanos ordered his general Joseph Tarchaniotes to take some of the regular troops and the Varangians and accompany the Pechenegs and Franks to Khliat.
 At the same time, Romanos and the rest of the army marched to Manzikert.
 This split the forces into halves of about 20,000 men each.
 It is unknown what happened to the army sent off with Tarchaniotes – according to Islamic sources, Alp Arslan smashed this army, yet Byzantine sources make no mention of any such encounter, and Attaliates suggests that Tarchaniotes fled at the sight of the Seljuk Sultan – an unlikely event considering the reputation of the Byzantine general.
 Either way, Romanos' army was reduced to less than half his planned 40,000 men.